peakshift/peakshift-contracts/README.md

 #### Mission / Ideals

-- Replication is waste, collaborte or bring something new into the world.
+- Replication is waste, collaborate or bring something new into the world.
 - Technology can be used for good, but it can be a weapon.
 - Be excelent.